mffiedler/svt-case-doc/cases/glusterFS_stress.md

 # oc scale --replicas=1 -n glusterfs dc/heketi-storage
 ```

+If that does not work, delete projects with PVCs and then delete
+<code>glusterfs</code> project.
+Rerun the installation ansible playbook.

 ## 1000 pods
 Label the 2 cns nodes where heketi does not run: